 - Using personal device wipes on their belongings before entering the office area

-- Before and after each ride, using disinfectant wipes to wipe down the buttons and keypads
+- Before and after each ride, use disinfectant wipes to wipe down the buttons and keypads

 - Reducing germ spread by using disposable tissues or wipes to push buttons and open office doors